Robin raises $20 million to manage conference rooms and workstations

 “Robin sits right at the intersection of people and space, two of any company’s most significant cost drivers.
 As such, it can deliver exceptional value to its customers,” said Tola partner Aaron Fleishman.
 “Robin’s software manages the full experience for flexible workspace, not only improving the workplace for employees, but also equipping employers with the insights required to continuously adapt the office as needs evolve.”

-Robin’s plans start at $20 per room per month — the $25 per room, per month pro plan adds interactive floor plans, status boards, issue reporting, and other features.
-Desks management plans are billed separately, starting at $2 per desk per month billed annually.
+Robin’s plans cost $300 per room per month — the pro plan adds interactive floor plans, status boards, issue reporting, and other features.
+Desks management plans are billed separately, and cost between $24 to $60 per desk per month billed annually.